MEET OUR TEAM

 Amitav Virmani

-Amitav worked for Bristol Myers Squibb, a Pharma company based in Princeton for 5 years.
+Prior to founding The Education Alliance, Amitav was Country Director, ARK India, a UK based NGO, where Amitav and his team launched several programs focused on school leadership, English language literacy, school vouchers and school quality assessments.
+Before stepping into the development sector, Amitav worked for Bristol Myers Squibb, a pharma company based in Princeton, US for 5 years.
 He has also been involved with his family-run food processing and real-estate business in Punjab since 1994.

 Amitav was educated at the Doon School and went on to study Economics at St. Stephens College, Delhi University.
 He has an MBA from UNC Chapel Hill, USA.
-He sits on the board of AVPN India, Childrens Book Trust, Virmani Education Trust, Teach for India (Delhi) and Shri Ram Schools.
-Amitav is a member of the CII Education Task Force and also a member of the International Board of Advisors for Kenan Flagler Business School, UNC, Chapel Hill.
+He sits on the board of AVPN India, Childrens Book Trust, Virmani Education Trust, Teach for India (Delhi) and The Shri Ram Schools.
+Amitav is a member of the CII Education Task Force and of the International Board of Advisors for Kenan Flagler Business School, UNC, Chapel Hill.

-Amitav is an Aspen Fellow, Ashoka Fellow and an N/Core Fellow.
+Amitav is an Aspen Fellow, Ashoka Fellow and an N/Core Fellow

 alternative